-The first line stores the value of the node being removed.
+The first line sets a temporary pointer to the node being removed.
 The second line makes the next node's prev pointer point to the left of the node being removed.
 Finally, the next field of the node preceding the one being deleted is adjusted.
-The final steps of method remove are to update the list length and return the value of the deleted element.
+The final steps of method remove are to update the listlength, return the deleted node to free store, and return the value of the deleted element.